arcium-hq/agave/CONTRIBUTING.md

 ## Getting Pull Requests Merged

 There is no single person assigned to watching GitHub PR queue and ushering you through the process.
-Typically, you will ask the person that wrote a component to review changes to it.
+Typically, you will ask the person who wrote a component to review changes to it.
 You can find the author using `git blame` or asking on Discord.
 When working to get your PR merged, it's most important to understand that changing the code is your priority and not necessarily a priority of the